Configure App Service with Application Gateway

 Now browse to the web application using the custom domain which you associated with both Application Gateway and the App Service in the backend.

 The web apps deployed in these examples use public IP addresses that can be accessed directly from the Internet.
-This helps with troubleshooting when you are learning about a new feature and trying new things.
+This helps with troubleshooting when you're learning about a new feature and trying new things.
 But if you intend to deploy a feature into production, you'll want to add more restrictions.
 Consider the following options:

 - Configure Access restriction rules based on service endpoints.
 This allows you to lock down inbound access to the app making sure the source address is from Application Gateway.